-Brian Stoker, the former Citigroup Inc. (C) executive, was essential to a scheme to defraud investors in a collateralized debt obligation, a U.S. Securities and Exchange Commission lawyer told jurors at the close of a civil trial.
+Brian Stoker, the former Citigroup Inc. (C:US) executive, was essential to a scheme to defraud investors in a collateralized debt obligation, a U.S. Securities and Exchange Commission lawyer told jurors at the close of a civil trial.

 Jeffrey Infelise, an attorney for the SEC, said today in federal court in Manhattan that Stoker committed securities fraud that can’t be blamed just on the bank.